What is a Performance Budget?

-Therefore, Proper internal control system helps in maintaining the accuracy of the data.
+Therefore, a proper internal control system helps in maintaining the accuracy of the data.

 Difficult for Long-term

 The time period between the allocation of resources in the project and the achievement of the result might be more than a year.
-Undoubtedly, it makes difficult to measure the results of the projects in long-term.
+Undoubtedly, it makes it difficult to measure the results of the projects in long term.

 Therefore, Dividing the project into small parts may help in simplifying the evaluation process.